Billingegroup/group_git_workflow/README.md

    `git push` will also work if you did the `-u` in the earlier push, which creates a permanent link between the local and fork branch.

-1. If you see that your PR has a conflict on the main page, it means that the master branch of the main repo has diverged from your master branch.
+1. If you see that your PR has a conflict on the main page, it means that the master branch of the main repo has diverged from your local branch.
 You need to "rebase your branch onto the upstream/master branch".
-You might be lucky and, on your branch, these command works:
+You might be lucky and, on your branch, this command works:

    ```
    git rebase upstream/master
    ```

    If there is a serious conflict though things get more complicated.
-The rebase process with conflict resolution is much easier with pycharm where the process is explained [PyCharm documentation](https://www.jetbrains.com/help/pycharm/apply-changes-from-one-branch-to-another.html)
+The rebase process with conflict resolution is much easier with `PyCharm` where the process is explained in the [PyCharm documentation](https://www.jetbrains.com/help/pycharm/apply-changes-from-one-branch-to-another.html)

 1. After your PR is pulled in.
-You can delete your local branch (save your local space)
+You can delete your local branch and stay nice and organized.

    ```
    git branch -d add_huskies_to_uw
    ```

-   and you are ready for next cycle of PR!
+   You can delete the branch on your fork at `github` website.
+   Congratulations!
+You completed your fix.
+You are now ready to fix your next issue.

 # Some useful commands
 Below is a code block for reference.
 It includes the most basic git commands you will